Do you have long-term partnerships with suppliers in China?

 Access to Better Terms

-A strong, established relationship often leads to better terms with suppliers.
-Suppliers may offer you discounted prices or more favorable payment conditions because of the history of trust and collaboration you have built.
-This is something that only happens with long-term engagements.
+A strong, established relationship often leads to better terms.
+Suppliers may offer discounted prices or more favorable payment conditions because of the history of trust built over time.

 Can I expect better pricing from your long-term suppliers?